shanekeran/dublin-unlocked/README.md

 10. Imgur

-    I used imgur.com to host most of my site images.
+    I used Imgur to host most of my site images.

 11. Unsplash